PaulskPt/RPi_Pico2_datetime_temp_hum/README.md

 After applying power to the Pico2 the script creates an instance of the class my_glbls (in common_psk.py).
 This class is used to store and retrieve values to and from variables defined in the class.
 It is my way to try to minimize the use of global variables.
-From this my_glbls class varios variables used in the script are set.
+From this my_glbls class various variables used in the script are set.
 The script creates instances of:

 ```